sdss/mangadap/docs/metadatamodel.rst

 handling and cluster coordination.

-See :ref:`execution` for more general information about execution of the DAP.
-What follows is specifically for the survey-level execution of the DAP.
+See :ref:`execution` for more general information about execution of the DAP; the following is for its survey-level execution.

 AnalysisPlan file
 ~~~~~~~~~~~~~~~~~